Baby Sleep Schedule by Age: Quick Answer

 These schedules are guidelines based on typical development.
 Every baby is individual.
 Ranges of 1–2 weeks on either side of developmental transitions are completely normal.
 If your baby's schedule differs somewhat from what's shown here, that is almost certainly fine — consult your pediatrician if you have specific concerns.

-A wake window is the amount of time a baby can comfortably stay awake between sleep periods before becoming overtired.
-It is the single most useful concept for building a baby sleep schedule, because it replaces the need for rigid clock-based scheduling — especially in the early months when clock schedules simply don't work.
+A wake window is the amount of time a baby can comfortably stay awake between sleep periods before becoming overtired — and it is the single most useful concept for building a baby sleep schedule.
+Wake windows replace rigid clock-based scheduling in the early months when babies have no circadian rhythm and can't be scheduled by the clock.

 Newborns do not have an established circadian rhythm.
 They cannot distinguish day from night, they have no concept of "bedtime," and their sleep is governed almost entirely by hunger and the newborn ultradian cycle (approximately 50-60 minute sleep cycles, with significant time in active/REM sleep).
 The goal in the newborn period is not to impose a schedule — it is to follow the baby's cues while beginning to build the foundations of a circadian rhythm through light exposure and feed-wake-sleep patterns.